Sponsoring or recruiting new members to your direct sales team is the way to grow your business.

 But many consultants find it hard to follow up with people who’ve shown an interest.
-I certainly did!

 I started by rewarding myself with $2 in a spending jar for each follow-up phone call, regardless of the outcome.
-My goal was to get myself moving, to overcome procrastination, to reward myself for the doing, not the result.
+My goal was to get myself moving, overcome procrastination, and reward myself for the doing, not the result.

 Once I made enough calls and earned a nice amount of $2 coins, I treated myself and my husband to a night out at the movies.
 We enjoyed a fabulous night at the Gold Class cinema because I had finally started making regular follow-up calls.